aksommerville/ra3/README.md

 - - [ ] pokorc: mmap: Invalid argument (DRM)
 - - [ ] sitter2009: execvp: No such file or directory
 - - [ ] ttaq: /home/kiddo/proj/ttaq/out/ttaq: Using data set at '/home/andy/proj/ttaq/src/data'.
-- - [ ] akgambatte: Audio is screwy and i think running slow.
+- - [x] akgambatte: Audio is screwy and i think running slow.
-- - [ ] akfceu: Works fine but the audio seems muffled.
+- - [x] akfceu: Works fine but the audio seems muffled.
 Is that my imagination?
 Is it a Pi hardware thing?
 Is that possible?
 - - [ ] List "Andy's Picks" is empty?
 All the other lists look ok.
 Didn't verify all counts.
-- - [ ] aksnes9x: Similar to akgambatte, choppy audio.
+- - [x] aksnes9x: Similar to akgambatte, choppy audio.
 Gameplay feels ok actually.
 Maybe slow?
-- - [ ] Emuhost thinks it should output at 8 kHz!
+- - [x] Emuhost thinks it should output at 8 kHz!
 Yes all of these audio problems are real. using alsa
 - - [ ] git needs username and password to pull. it must not ask!
+- - [ ] akz26 freeze at quit.
+Last output: /home/kiddo/proj/akz26/out/akz26: Normal exit.
+714 frames in 12 s, 0 faults, video rate 60.087 Hz, CPU usage 0.252
+- - [ ] Getting audio underruns in menu, gambatte, and snes9x, after prevent 0 rate,chanc to alsa.
+Does seem a lot improved.
 - [ ] If the menu's connection to Romassist gets broken, it's impossible to quit or shut down.
 Should we do something about this?